14 Classic Southern Weekend Escapes

-In the village where George Washington himself named the streets in 1749, the historic Inn at Little Washington and its restaurant have been crowned food royalty—Michelin awarded it three stars, and lauded chef Patrick O’Connell this year received the James Beard Lifetime Achievement Award.
+In the village where George Washington himself named the streets in 1749, the historic Inn at Little Washington and its restaurant have been crowned food royalty—Michelin awarded it three stars, and lauded chef Patrick O’Connell received the James Beard Lifetime Achievement Award in 2019.
 But this is no stuffy, chef-y temple where the cooks perform and the guests adore.
-Instead, a new hands-on gardening program led by farmer in residence Joneve Murphy invites you to don a straw hat and pick the bounty of the Blue Ridge foothills from a field of vegetables and edible flowers, a cherry orchard, and a greenhouse, all watched over by guardian llamas named Markus and Jonah.
+Instead, a hands-on gardening program led by farmer in residence Joneve Murphy invites you to don a straw hat and pick the bounty of the Blue Ridge foothills from a field of vegetables and edible flowers, a cherry orchard, and a greenhouse, all watched over by guardian llamas named Markus and Jonah.
 The marigolds you gather might just adorn a peach and gin fizz cocktail; blackberries and basil could infuse an after-dinner sorbet.

 Pinehurst, North Carolina

 North Carolina’s sandhills and forests were an oasis along the Great Wagon Road, down which Scottish Highlanders brought their tartans, their bagpipes, and most important, their national game.
 Pinehurst is the most hallowed of the golf grounds that followed—its evergreen-lined fairways even made Scottish club maker Laurie Auchterlonie remark, “Golf was born in Scotland, but it lives in Pinehurst.”
 Study up on the history of the nine numbered courses (on No. 2, for instance, Payne Stewart putted eighteen feet on the final hole for the 1999 U.S. Open victory just months before his death), but create your own family legends anytime you can schedule a round with one of the caddies, including Darick McRae, who learned from his grandfather Willie McRae, the late legendary caddie who started reading the greens as a ten-year-old in 1943.
-(For a quicker links experience, try the Cradle, a new nine-hole short course.)
+(For a quicker links experience, try the Cradle, a newer nine-hole short course.)
 Cool your heels after the game at the Carolina Hotel, where deep-set wraparound porches have been eavesdropping on golf postmortems since the turn of the last century.